 Presented By: Ralph Roothaert

-Biographical information: Thomas Dubois is the director of the Arusha-based World Vegetable Center in Eastern and Southern Africa (WorldVeg).
-He obtained his PhD at Cornell University, and oversees the activities.
-He has 15+ years’ experience in sub-Saharan Africa with international research organizations; working on banana, maize and rice.
-His research has been published in 100+ books and book chapters, and peer-reviewed publications; he received the CGIAR Young Scientist Award in 2006 for his work on endophytes.
-Ralph Roothaert obtained his PhD at Wageningen University and is the Flagship Program Leader of ‘Healthy Diets’, one of the Center’s four flagships.
+Biographical information: Ralph Roothaert has a PhD degree from Wageningen University, the Netherlands.
+He works for the World Vegetable Center (WorldVeg) where he is Program Leader of the ‘Healthy Diets Flagship’, one of the Center’s four flagships.
 He oversees all work on a global scale related to improving nutrition and health using vegetables.
-He has worked in Africa for 21 years and in Southeast Asia for 3 years.
-He started as a development worker with the Voluntary Service Overseas in Nigeria, then worked as an agricultural scientist with the CGIAR (ICRAF in Kenya, CIAT in the Philippines, and ILRI in Ethiopia).
-He also worked for Farm Africa in Kenya, and was Associate Country Director for Oxfam GB in Tanzania.
+He has worked in Africa for 22 years and in Southeast Asia for 3 years.
+He started as a development worker with the Voluntary Service Overseas in Nigeria, and then worked as an agricultural scientist with the CGIAR (ICRAF in Kenya, CIAT in the Philippines, and ILRI in Ethiopia).
+He also worked for Farm Africa in Kenya, and Oxfam GB in Tanzania.